-Found in every corner of the state, ice rinks form on frozen lakes, ponds and even rivers as soon as the ice is thick enough, with refrigerated rinks popping up around Thanksgiving or even earlier.
-In addition to skating, most of the rinks on this list have skates available for rent, as well as warming houses and/or other perks like concessions and special events.
-So channel your inner Neal Broten or Kristy Yamaguchi and head out to these ice rinks across the state.
+Found in every corner of the state, ice rinks form on frozen lakes, ponds and even rivers as soon as the ice is thick enough with refrigerated rinks popping up around Thanksgiving or even earlier.
+In addition to skating, most of the rinks on this list have skates available for rent as well as warming houses and/or other perks like concessions and special events.
+Channel your inner Neal Broten or Kristy Yamaguchi and head out to these ice rinks across the state.

 Outdoor Ice Skating Rinks in the Minneapolis-St. Paul Area